sunney23421/sushi/README.md

 First is, test set in 10% of total iamges.
 Second is, train set with 90% of images.

 - To train the custom model, I use google Co-lab because of higher GPU power than my laptop.
-- The model took me around 3 days, since loss rate didn't get any lower (lower loss rate is, more accurate it's going to be )
+- The model took me around 3 days, since loss rate didn't get any lower (lower loss rate is, more accurate it's going to be).

 ## Setup
 This is how to setup your phone position.
 - The phone need to be above the object(sushi) at least all of them must fit into the screen.
-- The sushi detection will be able to identify the top layer of sushi only, not sides
+- The sushi detection will be able to identify the top layer of sushi only, not sides.
-- When you took a  photo, it should look like this
+- When you took a  photo, it should look like this.
 <img src="https://user-images.githubusercontent.com/39997819/114253739-9ada1780-99d5-11eb-9bc0-e4b80de8087b.jpg">

 ## How to use